KamilLelonek/elixir-islands-engine/README.md

 	<img src ="https://monosnap.com/file/erbbG77AsbAssGL4dm35UnCE10c9ik.png"/>
 </div>

 The interesting thing is that the leaves of both branches of this tree are always `Coordinates`.
 In other words, any `Coordinate` can simultaneously be part of the `Board` and part of an `Island`.
 The challenge with a structure like this is keeping `Coordinate` data in synch on both branches of the tree.
 If we had chosen to model this tree as a huge, single data structure, every time we updated `Coordinate` data on one branch, we would need to go update it on the other as well.
 That’s a recipe for bugs if ever there was one.
-Instead, we broke the huge structure into manageable pieces, and we stored those pieces that can communicate and coordinate.
+Instead, we broke the huge structure into manageable pieces, and we stored those pieces that can communicate and coordinate.# Rules## Guessing a CoordinateGuessing coordinates is the most important action in the game of Islands.
+It seems simple, but there’s a lot going on.
+We need to find a path from the player doing the guessing to a specific coordinate on their opponent’s board.
+We’ve got to mark that coordinate as guessed and return whether it’s a hit or a miss.
+A guess requires a player and a coordinate.